soniyayadav3001/BloomWatch/README.md

 🚀 **In future development, the system can be extended to all regions across India, and globally, by directly integrating with NASA MODIS and Sentinel-2 satellite datasets via Google Earth Engine (GEE).**

 Prototype is using GEE-exported CSVs for quick demo.
-“Final product will directly connect to Google Earth Engine API for live NDVI retrieval.
+Final product will directly connect to Google Earth Engine API for live NDVI retrieval.

 ---

 ## 🚀 Features